-This paper gives a technical description of Creatures, a commercial home-entertainment software package.
+Abstract.
+We present a technical description of Creatures, a commercial home-entertainment software package.
 Creatures provides a simulated environment in which exist a number of synthetic agents that a user can interact with in real-time.
-The agents (known as "creatures") are intended as "virtual pets".
-The internal architecture of the creatures is inspired by animal biology.
+The agents (known as "creatures") are intended as sophisticated "virtual pets".
+The internal architecture of the creatures is strongly inspired by animal biology.
 Each creature has a neural network responsible for sensory-motor coordination and behavior selection, and an "artificial biochemistry" that models a simple energy metabolism along with a "hormonal" system that interacts with the neural network to model diffuse modulation of neuronal activity and staged ontogenetic development.
-A Hebbian learning mechanism allows the neural network to adapt during the lifetime of a creature.
+A biologically inspired learning mechanism allows the neural network to adapt during the lifetime of a creature.
+Learning includes the ability to acquire a simple verb-object language.

 Additionally, both the network architecture and details of the biochemistry for a creature are specified by a variable-length "genetic" encoding, allowing for evolutionary adaptation through sexual reproduction.
-Creatures, available on Windows95 and Macintosh platforms from late 1996, offers users an opportunity to engage with Artificial Life technologies.
+Creatures, available on Windows95 platforms since late 1996, offers users an opportunity to engage with Artificial Life technologies.
 In addition to describing technical details, this paper concludes with a discussion of the scientific implications of the system.